19-year-old Jones sends Liverpool into last 16 with Ajax win

 When England’s national lockdown ends on Wednesday, Liverpool will enter tier two of coronavirus restrictions, ensuring up to 2,000 fans will be in for Sunday’s Premier League game against Wolverhampton.

+The last top-level game to be played in England with a crowd was when Liverpool hosted Atlético Madrid in the round of 16 on March 11, the day COVID-19 was declared a pandemic.

-Ajax now has to beat Atalanta in the Group D finale to reach the knockout phase after the Italian side moved a point ahead into second place by drawing 1-1 with FC Midtjylland.
+While Liverpool is sure of playing again in the last-16, Ajax has to beat Atalanta in the Group D finale to do so.
+The Italian side, which beat Liverpool last week, moved one point ahead of Ajax into second place by drawing 1-1 with FC Midtjylland.

-It was a week ago that Atalanta stunned Liverpool by winning in northwest England.
+With the top spot secured for Liverpool, there is no need to rush players back for the game at Midtjylland in Denmark next Wednesday.

+Alisson has been ruled out for up to two weeks with a hamstring injury sustained in the 1-1 draw at Brighton in the Premier League on Saturday.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports